Charishma01/Weather-forecasting/README.md

 # Weather-forecasting using LSTM Model
-This project demonstrates how to use LSTM models for predicting weather conditions, specifically temperature and pressure.
-The models include:
+This project demonstrates how to use Long Short-Term Memory (LSTM) models for predicting weather conditions, specifically temperature and pressure.
+The models include various architectures designed for univariate, multivariate, and multi-step forecasting.

 ## Introduction
 This repository contains code for building and training LSTM models for weather forecasting.